A Shape Dynamics Tutorial: Relativity Without Relativity

 which combined together give the following equation

 which is the equation of motion of a Klein--Gordon field with potential $2U$ \emph{and propagation speed} $4 \,k$.
-The choice of $k$ that makes the theory consistent, $k=\frac 1 4$, is therefore the one that fixes the propagation speed of the scalar field to $1$. \emph{Thus, the scalar field respects the same light cone as the metric field.} Moreover, as is shown in \cite{RWR} and we shall shortly show for a one-form, the mechanism that underlies this result is \e{universal}: it works for all fields coupled to the metric field.
+The choice of $k$ that makes the theory consistent, $k=-\frac 1 4$, is therefore the one that fixes the propagation speed of the scalar field to $1$. \emph{Thus, the scalar field respects the same light cone as the metric field.} Moreover, as is shown in \cite{RWR} and we shall shortly show for a one-form, the mechanism that underlies this result is \e{universal}: it works for all fields coupled to the metric field.

 This result is very striking.
 It is an independent derivation, from Machian first principles, \e{of the essence of Special Relativity}: constancy of the speed of light and a common light cone for all fields in nature. {What is more, it implies local Lorentz invariance.
-Let me stress that General Relativity assumes the universal light cone and Lorentz invariance among its founding principles, while this theory \emph{deduces them} from a smaller set of first principles, which are therefore arguably \emph{more fundamental}.
+Let me stress that General Relativity assumes the universal light cone and Lorentz invariance among its founding principles, while this theory \emph{deduces them} from a smaller set of first principles, which are therefore arguably \emph{more fundamental}. {\bf Inclusion of a one-form field: Gauge Theory}